 Once upon a time, I was an intern at United Nations headquarters in New York.
 Back in the spring of 2010 in fact.
-I wrote some fairly banal stuff about the experience on this site, and didn’t really actually finish documenting it (story of my life).
+I wrote about the experience on this site, and didn’t really actually finish documenting it (story of my life).
 However, it seems there is still a demand for information about the internship programme, considering the amount of emails and comments I get receive.

 Keep in mind, they’re answered from my own perspective and are not intended to be definitive answers.
 I’ve provided some answers to questions that keep cropping up, but if you have a specific question, leave a comment on the post and I’ll try to get around to addressing it.
 You can also catch me on Twitter.
 Naturally, comments are moderated, so play nice.
 Inappropriate language or aggressive trolling will be discouraged.